 Chut Thai (ชุดไทย, literally “Thai outfit”) is the umbrella term for Thailand’s traditional dress.
 The modern wardrobe was codified in the 1960s by Queen Sirikit, who worked with Thai designers to define eight royal women’s styles plus a national men’s outfit — drawing from clothing traditions that stretch back through the Ayutthaya and Sukhothai periods to Khmer and Indian influences from over a thousand years ago.

 If you’ve visited Thailand, you’ve seen Chut Thai without recognising it: the silk wrap dresses at Bangkok wedding receptions, the colourful sarongs at Songkran in Ayutthaya, the tube skirts (sinh) sold at Chiang Mai night bazaars, the photo-tourists posing in rented royal-style gowns at Wat Pho.
-This guide covers all ten official styles — nine women’s, one men’s — what each one is for, where you’ll see them in 2026, and where to rent one for your own temple-trip photos.
+This guide covers the eight official women’s styles, the men’s Suea Phraratchathan, and the older garments — sinh, sabai, chong kben — they grew out of: what each one is for, where you’ll see them in 2026, and where to rent one for your own temple-trip photos.

 When you’ll actually see Chut Thai